 Section 4.
 Upon approval of the request by the Board of Directors, assistance may be granted according to the following guidelines:

-The vocational-technical school, college, or university must be State or Federally accredited.
+The vocational-technical school, college, or university must be State or Federally accredited, see above (Section 1) for list of acceptable accreditation agencies.

 Assistance for four-year undergraduate studies shall not exceed $1,000.00 annually to cover tuition costs, lab fees, books, etc.